 Using a free PM tool will help you delegate tasks, keep track of deadlines, and seamlessly apply the Kanban Technique to any project.
-If you've never heard of the Kanban approach, it's a popular project management methodology amongst software engineers and professionals in tech.
+If you've never heard of the Kanban approach, it's a popular project management methodology used by software engineers and professionals in tech.

-Essentially, Kanban involves separating a board into three columns or lists (i.e. “To Do,” “In Progress,” “Done”) and moving one card—which represents a single task—from left to right.
+Essentially, Kanban involves separating a board into three columns or lists (i.e. “To Do,” “In Progress,” “Done”) and moving each card—which represents a single task—from left to right as it is put into action.
 Kanban can be implemented with physical cards or digital "cards," depending on which medium you prefer (see image below):

 I personally use Trello as an editorial calendar and a repository for all of my content ideas (or Trello "cards"), including blog post outlines, newsletter ideas, and important checklists.

 As you can see in the image below, cards can be dragged Kanban-style from one column to the next (e.g. "in progress," "published," "post ideas").
 You can also categorize tasks by using color-coded tags (e.g. blue label = "travel blog posts," red label = "recipes," etc.):